 Having a MAP policy doesn’t automatically mean your SKUs and prices are protected.
-If you don’t enforce your MAP policy, some sellers won’t care about violating it—and then even your best retail partners may follow suit to stay competitive.
+If you don’t monitor and enforce your MAP policy, some sellers won’t care about violating it—and then even your best retail partners may follow suit to stay competitive.

 If your sellers aren’t respecting your MAP policy, here’s what you need to do.